InfectedDuck/CS50x-Week3-Solution-With-Deep-Explanation/README.md

 - **Bubble Sort**: Identified by its simple swapping mechanism and best performance on already sorted lists.
 - **Merge Sort**: Recognizable by its consistent performance across different data arrangements and divide-and-conquer approach.
 - **Selection Sort**: Distinguished by its consistent O(n^2) performance across all scenarios.

+## Determining Sorting Algorithms

+To identify the sorting algorithm used in each program, follow these steps:

+### Setup and Run

+1. **Execute each sorting program** with different types of input data:
+   - Randomly shuffled arrays
+   - Sorted arrays
+   - Reversed arrays

+### Measure Runtime

+1. **Use a timing tool or stopwatch** to record the duration of the sorting process for each input type.
+2. **Run each program multiple times** to ensure accurate and consistent results.

+### Analyze Results

+1. **Bubble Sort**: This algorithm performs best with already sorted data, showing a significant decrease in runtime for sorted arrays compared to random or reversed arrays.
+It has a worst-case runtime of \( O(n^2) \) for reversed data.

+2. **Merge Sort**: Known for its consistent performance across different data types, Merge Sort maintains similar runtimes for random, sorted, and reversed arrays, with a time complexity of \( O(n \log n) \).

+3. **Selection Sort**: This algorithm exhibits a consistent runtime regardless of the initial order of the data, reflecting its \( O(n^2) \) time complexity.
+It usually shows slower performance compared to Merge Sort but can be faster than Bubble Sort for certain scenarios.

 ## Credits